 The .TRAN statement instructs SIMPLIS to perform a time-domain transient analysis.
 The initial conditions for various devices are taken from the device statements and any overriding initial conditions supplied from the .INIT statements.
 The time-domain transient analysis always starts with the time variable set to zero.
-The format for the .TRAN statement is tstop is a positive floating-point number in seconds to stand for the time instant at which the time-domain transient analysis stops tsave is a positive floating-point number smaller than tstop.
+The format for the .TRAN statement is

-'''

 .TRAN tstop tsave

-'''